baduhai/Koi/README.md

 - [system-tray-icon-qt](https://github.com/C0D1UM/system-tray-icon-qt) - For teaching me how to implement a system tray icon with Qt.
 - [plasma-theme-switcher](https://github.com/maldoinc/plasma-theme-switcher) - For teaching me how to set current Qt colour scheme.
 - [ksetwallpaper](https://github.com/pashazz/ksetwallpaper) - For teaching me how to set the wallpaper on Plasma.
+- [This blog post from Zren](https://zren.github.io/2020/04/28/how-to-change-plasma-icon-theme-in-the-terminal) - For teaching me how to set the icon theme.

 ### License